Jemtaly/StreamEnc/README.md

   python3 streamenc.py -k 12345678abcdef12345678abcdef
   ```

   The decrypted video will be displayed in the small pop-up window.
+If you want to exit, press <kbd>q</kbd>.

 ## FAQ